schul-cloud/PR-Changelog-Generator/README.md

 ### pull_requests

-A JSON.stringified list of all PRs that are in the current release
+A `JSON.stringify()`ed list of all PRs that are in the current release

 ### changelog